JuliaLang/julia/doc/src/manual/faq.md

 ### How can I transfer the list of installed packages after updating my version of Julia?

-By default each minor version of julia has its own default [environment](https://docs.julialang.org/en/v1/manual/code-loading/#Environments-1).
+Each minor version of julia has its own default [environment](https://docs.julialang.org/en/v1/manual/code-loading/#Environments-1).
 As a result, upon installing a new minor version of Julia, the packages you added using the previous minor version will not be available by default.
-The default environment for a given julia version is defined by the files `Project.toml` and `Manifest.toml` in a folder matching the version number in `.julia/environments/`, for instance, ` .julia/environments/v1.3`.
+The environment for a given julia version is defined by the files `Project.toml` and `Manifest.toml` in a folder matching the version number in `.julia/environments/`, for instance, ` .julia/environments/v1.3`.

 If you install a new minor version of Julia, say `1.4`, and want to use in its default environment the same packages as in a previous version (e.g. `1.3`), you can copy the contents of the file `Project.toml` from the `1.3` folder to `1.4`.
 Then, in a session of the new Julia version, enter the "package management mode" by typing the key `]`, and run the command [`instantiate`](https://julialang.github.io/Pkg.jl/v1/api/#Pkg.instantiate).